 request for extension prior to the expiration of the applicable period.

 On petition of the student together with their major adviser, the director of graduate studies in the Food Science program may endorse an extension of time.
-A request for an extension of time must be submitted to the Graduate School for approval.
+A request for an extension of time must be submitted to the MU Office of Graduate Studies for approval.

 Students who take more than five years to complete the M.S. may be required by the Food Science faculty to